 The Wacom One is a display tablet, which has a nice screen and a stylus but does not run its own art software.
 Instead, it plugs into a separate computer, tablet or phone, and allows you to see that device’s software on its screen, and to work on that screen with a high level of precision and control.

 As the Wacom One display tablet is a bit of an outlier, and doesn’t really fit into my list of Android tablets, I am not going to offer an in-depth description or review, but it is safe to say that the Wacom is a better experience in terms of actual drawing, painting or editing art than anything else on this list, and if you already have an Android tablet that you love this may be the ideal solution.

 If, on the other hand, you want a first-rate artistic experience on an Android device, or if you simply don’t want to carry around two gadgets, you’ll need to get one of the Samsungs mentioned above – and I think it’s safe to say that you’ll be more than happy and satisfied with the Samsung as a creative tool, and over the moon with the Samsung as a general use Android tablet.

 But keep in mind that Wacom products are designed by artists for artists, and Wacom is indeed the long-standing leader in the industry for artist tablets.
-In terms of pen-to-screen experience, accuracy, precision and control this is the finest tool on our list of best artist tablets, and a strong recommendation for best pen display tablet for Android in 2021.
+In terms of pen-to-screen experience, accuracy, precision and control this is the finest tool on our list of best artist tablets, and a strong recommendation for best pen display tablet for Android on the market today.